-Depreciation The depreciable amount (cost less residual value) should be allocated on a systematic basis over the assets useful life The residual value, the useful life and the depreciation method of an asset should be reviewed at least at each financial yearend
+DepreciationThe depreciable amount

-Changes in residual value, depreciation method and useful life represent changes in estimates and are accounted for prospectively in accordance with GRAP 3 Accounting policies, changes in accounting estimates and errors and subsequent impairment, provided that fair value can be measured reliably.
+(cost less residual value) should be allocated on a systematic basis over the assets useful life.
+The residual value, the useful life and the depreciation method of an asset should be reviewed at least at each financial yearend.
+Changes in residual value, depreciation method and useful life represent changes in estimates and are accounted for prospectively in accordance with GRAP 3 Accounting accounting estimates and policies, changes in errors